Grassroots - No party games

 (read this excellent OpenDemocracy article for more info)

-This winter you and friends could be part of something unique.
+This Spring/Summer you and friends could be part of something unique.

-We send our deepest symapthies to the familes and loved ones who have lost those dear to them because of their jobs - fighting to save lives.
+We send our deepest sympathies to the familes and loved ones who have lost those dear to them because of their jobs - fighting to save lives.

 Our thoughts are with all those on the frontline of the pandemic in A&E, ITUs - nurses, doctors, support workers and hospital staff.
 There is still little confidence in this government as we enter the Autumn months and the unknown pattern of the pandemic.